yogthos/yogthos.net/resources/templates/md/posts/2017-03-26-ReagentReactView.md

 This benchmark shows that ClojureScript with Reagent provides a compelling alternative to JavaScript offerings such as React.js and Vue.js.

 Reagent allows writing succinct solutions that perform well out of the box.
 It also provides us with tools to intuitively do significant optimizations.

+Some of the advantages of using ClojureScript include

+live code reloading with [Figwheel](https://github.com/bhauman/lein-figwheel)

+[dead code elimination](http://swannodette.github.io/2015/01/06/the-false-promise-of-javascript-microlibs), minificaiton, and optimization for free.